axonivy/devops.ivyteam.io/README.md

 - Run `mvn spring-boot:run` to start the website on local machine.
 - Go to `http://localhost:8080/settings` configure the GitHub Organisation e.g. `axonivy` and configure a GitHub token.

-sds
+sdsssss